What is accepted as documentation?

 We will consider records of past accommodations when evaluating your current requests for accommodation.
 Past information is needed so that we can develop an understanding of how your conditions are likely to impact you.
 Past records may include, but are not limited to:

-- records of past accommodations and services from high school or another college
+- record of past accommodations and services from high school or another college;

-Any past documentation submitted must be completed by a qualified professional (i.e.
+Any past documentation submitted must be completed by a qualified professional and be